 Innovative Lighting Solutions

-Smart Lighting Systems: These systems can mimic the natural progression of sunlight throughout the day, gradually changing color temperature and intensity.
-This can help maintain a more natural circadian rhythm and improve sleep.
+- Smart Lighting Systems: These systems can mimic the natural progression of sunlight throughout the day, gradually changing color temperature and intensity.

 The Microbiome Connection